corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f9b28b96acde1f9d11e8dd5957539826))

-This is a *very verbose*, imperative solution.
-We mutate the vector in-place and destroy the intermediate results in the process.
-While it's not incorrect, I would argue that it's not the most idiomatic Rust code either.
+This imperative version is verbose.
+It mutates the vector in place and throws away intermediate results as it goes.
+It works, but it is not how I would usually write this in Rust.

 In practice, you would probably reach for a few more helper methods from the standard library: